E-learning

 E-learning research

-Report presents the findings of a research project on literacy teaching and learning in e-Learning contexts.
-The overarching research question for this project was: How are e-Learning contexts used effectively to support the literacy learning needed for the 21st century?
-You can download the full text as a PDF (913.7 KB) or Word doc (2.3 MB).
+This report presents the findings of a research project on literacy teaching and learning in e-learning contexts.
+The overarching research question for this project was: How are e-learning contexts used effectively to support the literacy learning needed for the 21st century?

 How can schools foster and support e-learning and virtual learning?
 (2009)

-This set of three PowerPoint presentations is based on findings from NZCER's 2008-2009 research on Students’ experiences of learning in virtual classrooms.
+This set of three PowerPoint presentations is based on findings from NZCER's 2008-2009 research on students’ experiences of learning in virtual classrooms.
+The presentations have been designed to suit different audiences - principals, teachers, and students - and are available to download.